 If you live in a big town or city, then there are probably plenty of organizations who will be looking for a helping hand this Christmas from kind-hearted people like you.

-Call or visit a homeless shelter, animal rescue shelter, or environmental clean-up group and see if they need a hand this Christmas.
+Call or visit a homeless shelter or food bank, animal rescue shelter, or environmental clean-up group and see if they need a hand this Christmas.
 You don’t need to spend your entire holiday season helping out – even just a couple of hours a day or a few hours on Christmas day itself will be of great help.

 Buy yourself something you’ve wanted for a while, such as a new phone, a painting set, or a new dress – whatever you want (and can afford).
-Don’t hold back – wrap the item and place it under the tree (if you have one), and don’t open it until Christmas day!
+Don’t hold back – wrap the item and place it under the tree (if you have one).
+And, as one of the Christmas traditions goes, don’t open gifts until Christmas morning!

 3. Enjoy the peace and quiet

-If you’re used to noisy, hectic, and dramatic Christmas days with your family, you’re not alone.
-Though typically a time of joy and celebration, many families find themselves fighting and arguing over Christmas.
+If you’re used to noisy, dramatic and busy time with your family at Christmas, you’re not alone.
+Though typically a time of joy and celebration, many family disputes can be brought up over Christmas.

-There’s an expectation for everyone to be happy and jolly, so if one or more family members aren’t feeling the spirit of things, other family members might berate for bringing down the mood.
+There’s an expectation for everyone to be happy and jolly, so if one or more family members aren’t feeling the spirit of things, other relatives may berate them for dampening the mood.
 Other people tend to experience feelings of sadness at Christmas as they reminisce over friends, family, and loved ones of the past who are no longer around.

 Combine all of the above with extra alcohol and the entire family in one house, as per the nature of the holidays, and Christmas can quickly become a time of stress.